chenlamchan/chenlamchan/README.md

 I'm driven by the challenge of "how to build it right" so that it's clean, scalable, and efficient.
 I don't just write code; I build systems.

   * **System Optimization & Scalability:** I enjoy working on clean code, scalable architecture, and performance optimization, including concepts like multithreading, multiprocessing, and vectorization.
   * **Backend & Mathematical Logic:** I love coding systems with strong logical or mathematical foundations at their core.
-I'm currently exploring the bridge between high-level and high-performance languages, such as Python C++ bindings.
+I'm currently exploring the bridge between high-level and high-performance languages, such as Python Rust bindings.
   * **Creative Integration:** I excel at integrating, fine-tuning, and customizing existing tools, models, and techniques to solve a specific problem.